vishalsharma-pixel/tfae-orchestration/routines/conductor-routine-prompt.md

 ---

-## Step 4 — Generate the Cursor prompt and dispatch { needs refinement — draft below }
+## Step 4 — Generate the Cursor prompt and dispatch

 Compose a scoped prompt for the Cursor Cloud Agent from the task's actual content (not a rigid template — use judgment on how much context it needs),